melaniewalsh/AI-for-Humanists/_pages/models.md

 ### BERT / DistillBERT

 The one that started it all!
 From Google.
 Less capability for non-English text, and somewhat out of date (2018), but still capable.
-BERT was only trained to fill in missing words, it cannot generate new text.
+BERT was only trained to fill in missing words, so it cannot generate new text.

 *Distilled* models are smaller, faster models trained to emulate the output of larger models.
 DistilBERT is a good base for classifiers.